B2B Growth Agency: Select, Vet, Onboard

 What to ask for: Detailed 90-day plan with deliverables by week, success metrics for each phase, escalation procedures for issues.
 Red flags: Vague onboarding timeline, no early-win strategy, inability to commit to specific 30-day deliverables.

-Most agency relationships succeed or fail based on their first 90 days, not their long-term capabilities.
-Every quarter you guess instead of following a structured activation plan, you reset the learning curve.
+Most agency relationships succeed or fail based on the first 90 days, not long-term capability.
+Every quarter you guess instead of following a structured activation plan, the learning curve resets.

 How to Pick a Framework